Kung Fury: Video game

 Kung Fury: Street Rage is the companion video game to the film published by Hello There AB released in June 2015, paying homage to classic beat 'em up games such as Streets of Rage, Double Dragon, and Final Fight.
 The gameplay also resembles One Finger Death Punch by Silver Dollar Games, with the player pressing left or right of the character to attack in either direction.

-It is currently available on Windows and macOS (Steam).
+It was released in 2015 for Windows and macOS via Steam.

 An upgraded version of the game, titled Kung Fury: Street Rage - The Arcade Strikes Back, was released on PlayStation 4 and Windows in December 2015.
 The game features additional boss fights and enables players to fight as Kung Fury's allies Triceracop, Barbarianna, and Hackerman.
 Another expansion DLC, titled A Day at the Beach, was released on Windows and macOS in November 2021.
 The updates features a new story, Co-op mode and a new playable character as David Hasselhoff.
+In 2021 the game was made available as DLC for arcade management game Arcade Paradise, sold as DLC.
+The game is playable once the appropriate cabinet has been placed in the arcade.

 Sequel

-On 28 May 2016, it was announced on the Laser Unicorns Facebook page that Kung Fury II The Movie is in development.
+On 28 May 2016, it was announced on the Laser Unicorns Facebook page that a sequel to Kung Fury was in development.

 Sandberg worked with producers Seth Grahame-Smith and David Katzenberg on a full-length feature film version of Kung Fury.
 In an interview with Entertainment Weekly, he stated that the project would be a "clean slate", containing no footage from the short film but taking place in the same universe.
 In February 2018, Michael Fassbender and Arnold Schwarzenegger were confirmed to star alongside Hasselhoff in the upcoming film.
 On 16 May 2019, it was announced that Creasun Entertainment USA purchased a majority stake in the film's rights and co-produced it with Argent Pictures.
 Filming commenced on 29 July 2019 in Bulgaria and Germany.
 On 13 September 2019, Schwarzenegger confirmed the film's title as Kung Fury 2, that he would portray the President of the United States, and that filming was to begin that day.
 On 25 September, the official Laser Unicorns Instagram page confirmed that Kung Fury 2 had wrapped filming.
-The film was intended for release in 2022, but was delayed indefinitely.
+The film was intended for release in 2022, but its release date was rescheduled to November 17, 2023.
+The release of the film continued to be delayed, however, due to lawsuits involving unpaid funds from a major investor of the project which caused post-production to shutdown.